GOS sight test fees

 To ensure that people who need NHS sight tests remain able to access them, NHS sight test fees in England, Wales and Northern Ireland must increase to better reflect the actual cost to practices of providing the test.

 The precise cost of the test can vary depending on local factors, but as a rule of thumb, we think it’s fair to assume that the current NHS sight test fee in England covers around half the actual cost of carrying out the test.
-We are currently carrying out research among our members to better quantify the real cost of the sight test.

 It’s up to each optical practice to decide what to charge for private sight tests.
 We encourage them to be open with their patients about their charges and costs, and – where they choose to offer their professional services for a charge that doesn’t reflect the true costs of providing them – to provide clear information on the full cost of the service being provided, so that patients can better understand the benefit in kind they are receiving.